JasonMarsteller/php-mysql-final-project/README.md

 ## PHP and MySQL Final Project for Southwest Tech Web Development Program

-This is my final project for my Southwest Tech PHP and MySQL class.
+This is my final project for my [Southwest Tech Web Development Specialist](https://stech.edu/programs/computer-science/web-development-specialist/) PHP and MySQL class.
 It is a PHP-built form/spreadsheet for viewing, sorting, searching and inserting Swimming World Records.
 I used information learned both from my textbook "PHP and MySQL Web Development" written by Luke Welling and Laura Thompson.
 I also used information learned from the the excellent Udemy "PHP for Beginners - Become a PHP Master - CMS Project" taught by Edwin Diaz.
 I also used the Country-Region Dropdown Menu (Free) JS plugin as provided by the GeoDataSource website.
 Additionally, I used the sorttable.js plugin to make sorting simpler.

 ### Credited Links: